Elkfox/shopify-theme-framework/docs/_documentation/concrete-variants.md

 If the variant price or compare at price has changed the `variantPriceChange` jQuery event is triggered.
 This event is passed the current variant as an event parameter.

 ###### `_updateSKU(variant)`
-If the SKU has changedthe `variantSKUChange` jQuery event is triggered.
+If the SKU has changed, the `variantSKUChange` jQuery event is triggered.
 This event is passed the current variant as an event parameter.

 ###### `_updateHistoryState(variant)`
 Updates the url with the direct url of the currently selected variant and pushes it to the history.